 The project site is located at 8530 Cambie street and would be directly connected to the existing Marine Gateway complex, the Marine Drive Canada Line station, and the South Vancouver bus loop.
 The site is a 5-minute drive from Vancouver’s International Airport and a 30-minute drive from two international ports.

-A rezoning application has been submitted to the City of Vancouver through its new Policy Enquiry Process.
+A rezoning application will be submitted to the City of Vancouver.
 Once approved, construction for the project is estimated to be complete within four years.

 Express your support, sign up to received updates, or send us your questions by filling out the following form.